Increasing Health Equity Through Community-Research Collaboration

-Non-profit professionals, researchers, social services providers, and students are invited to join IBHRI and CSUN's BUILD PODER (NIH-funded) Program as we discuss how non-profits and researchers can work together to increase health equity in local communities.
+Non-profit professionals, researchers, social services providers, and students were invited to join IBHRI and CSUN's BUILD PODER (NIH-funded) Program to discuss how non-profits and researchers can work together to increase health equity in local communities.

-- Joshua J. Matacotta, Psy.D., IBHRI; Western University of Health Sciences
+Joshua J. Matacotta, Psy.D., CAHIMS: IBHRI; Western University of Health Sciences, PCC

 To read the full bios of our speakers and presenters, please visit the "Speakers" page.

-Nonprofit agency leaders, health and social services professionals, college and university faculty, researchers, program evaluators, mental health professionals, policymakers, students, and others will convene with a shared goal of maximizing social impact through collaboration.
+Nonprofit agency leaders, health and social services professionals, college and university faculty, researchers, program evaluators, students, and others interested in health equity convened with a shared goal of maximizing social impact through collaboration.